 Conclusion

-Final year medical students have a varied view of social accountability but offer perspectives which may enhance curriculum development with this in mind.
+Final year medical students have a varied view of social accountability but offer perspectives which may enhance curriculum development .
 Reflective practice, understanding complexity and meaningful relationships form three significant axes for the development of the curriculum.
 The reflections of students suggest that curriculum development should explicitly acknowledge the forces which may act as catalysts supporting a socially accountable curriculum and those detractors which may act against this aim

 Boelen, C. & Heck, J. 1995a.
 Defining and measuring the social accountability of medical schools, Geneva, Switzerland, World Health Organization.